rvm-prog/KM-PLOTS-paper/README.md

 ## KM-PLOTS-paper
-summary of limitations of KM-Plos
+summary of limitations of KM-Plots